404missinglink/Pix4D-ArchScan/README.md

-# PIX4D ArchScan 🚁
+# ArchScan 🚁
 ![ARCHSCAN Logo](https://github.com/404missinglink/Pix4D-ArchScan/raw/UI_Finetune/media/images/image-16.jpeg)
-**PIX4D ArchScan** is an advanced video-to-text summarisation tool designed to process drone footage of construction sites.
+**ArchScan** is an advanced video-to-text summarisation tool designed to process drone footage of construction sites.
 It utilises a fine-tuned Pixtral model for frame descriptions and a Mistral Large agent for comprehensive assistance.

 ## Features